 Offers Data Model

-In the Distributor Mode, offers represent a collection of
+In Retailer Mode, offers represent a collection of

 representing bookable elements that covers exactly one a specific trip (or the

-Note that the offer contains a reference to the trip resource it is built for,
+offer contains a reference to the trip resource it is built for, although this

 Some of these elements can be optional (see further).

-In the Allocator Mode, an offer will not contain offer parts but it will contain a fare element, that the allocator can use to build the final product to be distributed to travellers.
+In Distributor Mode, an offer will not contain offer parts but it will contain a fare element, that the distributor can use to build the final product to be sold to passengers.
 There can also be hybrid situations where offers will contain both offer parts and fares if the provider offers product in the two flavors.

 In some cases, API consumers will be required to provide some additional